codem3up/test/UnitTestGuide.md

 {
     [TestCase(10, 20, 30)]
     [TestCase(-5, 15, 10)]
-    [Author("Joe")]
+    [Author("Joe", "Amanda")]
     public void AddNumbersTest(int a, int b, int expected)
 ```

-Richard was the one who created the test fixture but Joe added the test method later.
-If both Richard and Joe made the fixture then naturally they would both be in there as well.
+Richard was the one who created the test fixture later Joe and Amanda added a new unit test.

 ### Tests should be FIRST guideline